Stanley Ho

 His opinions and statements on Hong Kong's real estate and commercial development had considerable sway on the market.
 In his later years, he had been involved in litigation with his sister, Winnie Ho, concerning the ownership of the Macau casino.
 Having suffered a stroke in July 2009, followed by a long period of recovery, Ho began steps in late 2010 to devolve his grip on his financial empire to his various wives and children.
 Ho died on 26 May 2020 at the Hong Kong Sanatorium & Hospital.

 Early life

-He was of Chinese, Dutch-Jewish and English ancestry.
-Ho was descended from his great-grandfather, Charles Henry Maurice Bosman (1839–1892), who was of Dutch Jewish ancestry, and his Chinese mistress, Sze Tai (施娣) a local Bao'an (present-day Shenzhen and Hong Kong) woman.
+Born in Hong Kong during British colonial rule, he was of Chinese, Dutch-Jewish and English ancestry.
+Ho was descended from his great-grandfather, Charles Henry Maurice Bosman (1839–1892), who was of Dutch Jewish ancestry, and his Chinese mistress Sze Tai (施娣), a local Bao'an (present-day Shenzhen and Hong Kong) woman.
 His grandfather was Ho Fook (何福), brother of the merchant Sir Robert Ho Tung.
 Ho was the ninth of thirteen children of Ho Sai-kwong (何世光).

 Education

 Ho studied at Queen's College, Hong Kong, at which he attended Class D - the lowest class level in the then Hong Kong Class System - owing to unsatisfactory academic results.
 However, he later received a scholarship to the University of Hong Kong.
 He became the first student from Class D to be granted a university scholarship.
 His university studies were cut short by the outbreak of World War II in 1942.
+Following the Japanese occupation of Hong Kong, Ho moved to Macau.